+We believe that privacy is more than an issue of compliance and endeavour to manage personal information in accordance with our core value of respect for the individual.
 Our privacy program is built on a strong foundation of internationally accepted privacy principles and reflects our company values in action:

 Principle 1 – Accountability

 Walmart is responsible for personal information under its control and designates associates who are accountable for our compliance with the following principles.
 Other individuals within Walmart may be delegated to act on behalf of the designated person(s) or to take responsibility for the day-to-day processing of personal information.
-We also ensure that your personal information is protected when it is processed by one of our service providers or partners.
+We also ensure that your personal information is protected when it is processed by one of our service providers, affiliates or partners.